Now's the Time to Start Planning Your Summer Trips ... for 2023

 So long as you’re booking Main Cabin fares, booking (or at least searching) 11 months out is always a good strategy.

-When it comes to using your points and miles, looking nearly a year out can be crucial.
+Speaking of business class, when it comes to using your points and miles to book flights, looking nearly a year out can be crucial.

-Award space is fickle, especially if you’re looking to fly lie-flat in business or first class.
+Award space is fickle, especially if you're looking to fly lie-flat in business or first class.
+There aren't that many of those seats on every flight, so securing a lie-flat ride across the Atlantic can be tough.
 Airlines constantly re-evaluate when to release more seats bookable with miles as planes fill up or seats stay empty.
 But there are two clear sweet spots:

 • If you’re a serious procrastinator, many airlines tend to release award seats within the last two to four weeks before departure